 Camp Muir.
 To close out the big day objectives and with a drive that’s just barely within the day-trip range, the hike to Camp Muir combines distance, elevation gain, altitude and snow all into one making it a great destination to train for many peaks including Rainier its self.
 With ever changing weather and no real facilities for the day, Muir is an ideal place to work on everything from route finding to pack weight to snow skills as well, potentially even sleeping at the camp’s public shelter, just be sure to get a permit for that!

-Of course there are many more options to consider out there so be sure to leave a comment with your favorite training / conditioning / just a good workout spring hikes below!
+Of course there are plenty more options out there to consider too so leave a comment and share your favorite spots for views or a little conditioning!